-Got a complaint about buses, trains, planes, ferries, natural gas, electricity, coal or water?
+Got a complaint about buses, trains, planes, ferries, natural gas, electricity, coal, water or postal services?

 - If you have contacted the company concerned and they have not solved the problem or you are not satisfied with their response, contact our consumer support team on 0800 121 6022 or make a complaint online.
 (Please note: calls will be recorded in order to improve the quality of our service and for business purposes)

 - The Consumer Council can help.
 We have the legal power to act on your behalf and investigate your complaint.
 If you want help on how to make an effective complaint, click here.

 - If you would like someone else to act on your behalf, just give us your permission in writing.

 What happens when we investigate your complaint?

 - We will contact the company concerned and discuss how we can resolve your complaint.

 - We will request copies of all correspondence exchanged in relation to your complaint.